On localization sequences in the algebraic K-theory of ring spectra: Introduction

 \section{Introduction}

 This paper is about the algebraic $K$-theory of structured ring spectra, or $\EE_1$-rings, occurring in chromatic homotopy theory and the Ausoni--Rognes program for computing the $K$-theory of the sphere spectrum.
-The two ring spectra of interest, $\BP{n}$ and $\Erm(n)$ ($n\geq 0$), are constructed using the complex cobordism spectrum $\MU$ and exist for any prime $p$; their homotopy rings are
+The two ring spectra of interest, the truncated Brown--Peterson spectrum $\BP{n}$ and the Johnson--Wilson theory $\Erm(n)$ ($n\geq 0$), are constructed using the complex cobordism spectrum $\MU$ and exist for any prime $p$; their homotopy rings are

 where $v_i$ has degree $2p^i-2$.